 Choose a child to read aloud John 15:4-5.

 Say: Our purpose here on earth is to love God and to show God’s love to others.
-God gives us the fruit of the Spirit to help us show others what his love looks like.
+God gives us the fruit of the Spirit to help us show his love.
 The fruit of the Spirit is made up of various gifts that help us do a good job for our Father.
 Let’s find out what each gift does!

 3. Recipe for Success